Lucy Spraggan

 Lucy Honour Ruby Spraggan (born 21 July 1991) is an English singer-songwriter.
-Spraggan was a contestant on The X Factor in 2012, and she was the first contestant in the show's history to score a Top 40 single and album before the live shows aired, with her independently released album Top Room at the Zoo.
+Spraggan was a contestant on The X Factor in 2012, and she was the first contestant in the show's history to score a Top 40 single and album before the live shows aired, with her independently released album Top Room at the Zoo (2011).
 Following the show Spraggan signed a recording contract with Columbia Records, and she has released seven studio albums in total.

 Spraggan auditioned for The X Factor in 2012, performing her composition "Last Night".
-Spraggan quit her run on The X Factor due to illness, she was the fifth contestant to be out.
+Spraggan quit her run on The X Factor due to illness, she was the fifth contestant to be out finishing in ninth place.
 She later revealed in her biography, Process, that her departure was a consequence of her being raped by a porter in a hotel.
-Her debut major-label album, Join the Club, was released on 7 October 2013, reaching No 7 on the UK Albums Chart.
-She has since released five more studio albums, Choices, was released on 26 February 2021 and debuted at number 5 on the UK Albums Chart.
+Her debut major-label album, Join the Club, was released on 7 October 2013, reaching No. 7 on the UK Albums Chart.
+She has since released five more studio albums.
+Her sixth album, Choices, was released on 26 February 2021 and debuted at No. 5 on the UK Albums Chart.
 The album was preceded by the singles "Flowers", "Roots" and "Sober".
-Subsequently; Spraggan's seventh studio album, Balance, was released in August 2023.
+Subsequently, Spraggan's seventh studio album, Balance, was released in August 2023.
 Her autobiography, Process, was released on 20 July 2023.